nicoloval/ethereum-event-tracker/readme.md

 # Configuration
-You have to configuration files:
+You have one configuration file: `.env` which tracks:
-- `config.py`
-- `.env`

-In `config.py` the global vairbales to define the abi and events locations are defined, as well as the output folder.
+- the global vairbales to define the abi and events locations are defined, as well as the output folder.

-In `.env` the chain id and the rpc connection are defined, as additional information the user may want to keep secret (e.g. the OPENAI api key).
+- the chain id and the rpc connection are defined, as additional information the user may want to keep secret (e.g. the OPENAI api key).

 An example file is provided in `.env.example`.

 # How to Use it